PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 1. **Difficulty:** Medium
 1. **Impact Definition:** Core development, Risky/Exploratory

-### API: Simplify the Codebase

-1. **Description:** Our backend code needs better structure.
-The approach has introduced these challenges:
-   1. Code complexity creates instability.
-It also makes trouble shooting, testing and scalability difficult.
-   1. The exclusive use of functions means the code is reused inefficiently.
-1. **Expected Outcomes:**
-   1. Research and suggest a preferred way of fixing these challenges.
-Suggesting paradigms to restructure the code under.This should be discussed with a mentor first to create a code style consistent with our standards.
-   1. The solution must:
-      1. Limit the need for contributors to learn new technologies.
-In other words it must be easy to contribute to more than one of our repos based on existing knowledge.
-      1. Implement a strategy that requires no changes to the Talawa mobile app and Talawa-Admin.
-      1. Achieve full test code coverage for maximum reliability
-1. **Repos to update:** Talawa-API
-1. **Skills Required:** Code stacks related to repos above.
-See introduction section.
-1. **Depends on Project:** None
-1. **Project Size:** 350 hours
-1. **Possible Mentors:** Tasneem Koushar (GitHub: tasneemkoushar)
-1. **Difficulty:** Hard
-1. **Impact Definition:** Core development, Risky/Exploratory

 ### Mobile App: Ability to Share Posts & Deep Linking

 1. **Description:** Currently the Posts are made via Admin Portal and Users can like & comment via mobile app.
 An Ability to publish the posts by providing a publicly accessible link will enable app users to share the posts acorss other apps like Whatsapp, Twitter,etc. This will help to increase the popularity of the organization.
 The published post should also be SEO friendly.
 And also we need to implement deeplinking and dynamic link in the Talawa app, Deep linking provides you with a web browser link that points to a specific part of an app that is already installed.
 These links can also be set to navigate users to specific content pages like events, news updates, and more for better understanding go through [this blog](https://medium.flutterdevs.com/explore-deep-linking-in-flutter-26ad4301a99).